PaBooOh/GAI_A3_AlphaGoZero_Othello/README.md

-# Implmentation of the Othello based on AlphaGoZero
+# Implmentation of Othello based on AlphaGoZero
 ## Prerequisites
 Our program is entirely based on Python 3.x <br>
 The libraries we use to build neural networks and GUI are **Tkinter** and **Pytorch**, respectively